 The trail is in a tsunami zone.

 This might be a positive for people who want to test their mettle.
 For people with back, knee or ankle problems it can be a tough go.
 Don’t forget the hiking poles.

-Other trail considerations
+Other West Coast Trail considerations

 There are long sections when beach walking is an option – and a preferable one to walking in the forest.
 But it’s the tides that are going to dictate what you can do.

 You can also expect a good bit of easy walking on boardwalks interrupted by steep climbs on ladders up and down ravines.

 Beach walking varies from hard packed to ankle deep sand.
 Look out for seriously deep mud and slippery logs, even in drier summers.

-- If you have never backpacked before do not begin with this trail.
+If you have never backpacked before, do not begin with this trail.
 It will turn you off forever.
 Start with the easier Juan de Fuca Trail – that also starts/ends in Port Renfrew.

-- There may be the odd bear around but we didn’t even see bear scat.
+There may be the odd bear around but we didn’t even see bear scat.

 Be prepared to climb a huge number of ladders – especially near Cullite Creek.

 your pack isn’t too heavy (no more than 30-35% of your body weight)

-- you’ve camped before
+you’ve camped before

-- you have a positive mental attitude because there is going to be some hardship
+you have a positive mental attitude because there is going to be some hardship

-- the sun shines
+the sun shines

 Which trailhead should you start at?

 Start in the north at the Pachena Bay trailhead near Bamfield.
 That allows your shoulders and legs to harden up before you attempt the really tough sections.

 Then if I’d been really smart I would have checked out tide tables beforehand so I could hike a long section of beach (I use that word loosely here) and miss much of the forest walking which wasn’t that interesting.

 Before you go

 And you can actually get on it in Victoria, Nanaimo (with advance notice), Sooke, Port Renfrew, Gordon River, Bamfield and Pachena Bay.
 You can save 20% if you make a return reservation.

 You’ll need to know where you want to start, how many hikers there are in your group, the names of emergency contacts – and your preferred choices of start dates.

 More trails to hike on Vancouver Island

 I’m glad I backpacked the West Coast Trail – but I wouldn’t do it over and over again like many people do that I met.